 But will you wake on Christmas morning and gasp in delight as the snowflakes settle on Santa’s sleigh tracks?

 I went through the last 22 years of December data (1995 – 2017) for the main Vienna weather station.
 Here’s the deal:

 - There was some snow on the ground on the 24th or 25th in eight years (1996, 2001, 2002, 2007, 2009, 2010, 2012 and 2016)

 - It snowed on Christmas Eve in 1996 and 2012

 - It snowed on Christmas Day in 2007

 If that sounds a little disappointing, remember that it might have snowed just before or just after.
 So you have a better chance of experiencing a white Christmas period than these numbers suggest.

 Also, console yourself with the thought that bright white snow quickly turns to brown slush in a city anyway.
 Although I will say that the Vienna woods, the city parks and the seasonal markets do look quite wonderful coated in fresh snow.
 Bah humbug!

-Of course there is one promising option for those desperate to find snow – there’s a set of small hills nearby which have been known to attract the odd snowflake.
-You might have heard of them.
-The closest mountains are just an hour or two away by car.
+Of course, there is one promising option for those desperate to find snow – there’s a set of small hills nearby which have been known to attract the odd snowflake.
+You might have heard of the Alps.
+The closest mountains are just a day trip away by car or public transport.